qsideinstitute/federal-criminal-sentencing/master.md

     ## $ race                        <chr> "white", "black", "black", "black", "black…
     ## $ criminal_history            <dbl> 5, 4, 2, 3, 5, 1, 5, 6, 4, 1, 1, 1, 2, 1, …

 Great!
-It worked, `sex` is now of the `fct` data type.
+It worked. `sex` is now of the `fct` data type.
 Now we can use this process to change the rest of the variables with incorrect data types.
 You can see that we don’t always need to add labels, just when we think it might be useful.